cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Step 5 - Satellite to Link operation deduction
 Must be applied to all links, that have no operation yet:
-- get all load operations from load operations of its children that are not `*`
+- get all load operations from load operations of its children
 - compiler check: The load operation must be explicitly supported by at least one parent hub
 - compiler check: The load operation must be supported by all parent hubs, either explicitly or due to the hubs `*` operation
 Result: